-As a tax adviser, there is nothing more frustrating than landing a great new client in a terrible structure.
-Small to medium developers often use a fresh entity/structure for each development to isolate risk, so they aren’t as susceptible as clients in other industries to structural problems, however, this doesn’t mean that the wrong structure can’t result in you donating far more tax than you otherwise would have on a particular development.
+As a tax adviser, there is nothing more frustrating than landing a great new client in a terrible property development tax structure.
+Small to medium developers often use a fresh entity/structure for each development to isolate risk, so they aren’t as susceptible as clients in other industries to structural problems.
+However, this doesn’t mean that the wrong tax structure can’t result in you donating far more tax than you otherwise would have on a particular development.

-The various tax and duty issues are relatively straightforward (although I constantly see clients getting GST wrong).
-However, any time you want to do something a little out of the ordinary, the tax issues get significantly more complex, for example, what if you would like to sell-off the bulk of your development but retain some stock for rental income and long-term capital growth?
+The various property development tax and duty issues are relatively straightforward (although I constantly see clients getting GST on property development wrong).
+However, any time you want to do something a little out of the ordinary, the property development tax issues get significantly more complex.
+For example, what if you would like to sell-off the bulk of your development but retain some stock for rental income and long-term capital growth?

-If a developer comes to us with a clean slate and decides from the outset that a set-number of townhouses/apartments is being retained for rental income and long-term capital growth, we can put together an ‘in-house JV’ whereby a company and trust that you control enter into a JV to develop the property, share costs proportionately and split the assets (not the cash) on completion.
+If a developer wants advice on setting up a property development tax structure and comes to us with a clean slate and a decision from the outset that a set-number of townhouses/apartments will be retained for rental income and long-term capital growth, then we can put together an ‘in-house joint venture. ’ An in-house joint venture means that a company and trust that you control enter into a joint venture to develop the property, share costs proportionately and split the assets (not the cash) on completion.

 Done correctly, this will facilitate:

 - CGT and duty exemption on partition for the trust;

 - Discount CGT treatment on eventual disposal of the property/ies held in the trust.